runwhen-contrib/runwhen-local/docs/user-guide/user_guide-advanced_configuration/user_reference.md

 The "name" field is the name in the Kubernetes custom resource file.
 It is typically a shortened, not super human-friendly name including the workspace name, so you will typically not want to match on this.

 The "qualified name" is the same as the name field, minus the workspace name.
-Similary, it's not super-friendly, so not typically what you want to match on.
+Similarly, it's not super-friendly, so not typically what you want to match on.

 The "full-name" is the full name of the SLX, not including the workspace name, and also not doing any shortening/mangling of the qualifier values.